microsoft/SATechnicalOnboarding/README.md

   <h1>Technical Onboarding Process</h1>
 </div>

+*As of July 2024, the technical onboarding requirement for the Microsoft Learn Student Ambassadors program is retired.*

 🚀 Welcome to the GitHub repository for the [Microsoft Learn Student Ambassador](http://studentambassadors.microsoft.com/) Technical Onboarding Process!
 This is a template repository for Student Ambassadors to use in their technical onboarding experience.

 By completing this Technical Onboarding Process, you will: